Free · Offline · Windows

 How do I encrypt images with a password on Windows?

-Install Hider from the Microsoft Store, open a PNG or JPEG file, type your password, and click Encrypt.
-Hider hashes your password with SHA-256 to generate a deterministic seed, then uses that seed to shuffle all pixel positions in the image.
+Install Hider — Image Scrambler from the Microsoft Store, open a PNG, JPEG or WEBP file, type your password, and click Encrypt.
+Hider — Image Scrambler hashes your password with SHA-256 to generate a deterministic seed, then uses that seed to shuffle all pixel positions in the image.
 The file stays structurally valid — same dimensions, same format — but every pixel is in a different position, making the image unrecognizable.
 Enter the same password and click Decrypt to restore the original exactly.

-How exactly does the encryption work under the hood?
+How exactly does encryption work in Hider — Image Scrambler under the hood?

-Is Hider truly offline — does it ever connect to the internet?
+Is Hider — Image Scrambler truly offline — does it ever connect to the internet?

 Can I encrypt multiple photos at once?

 Yes.
-Drag or select several PNG/JPEG files, enter a password, and encrypt them all in one step.
+Drag or select several PNG, JPEG or WEBP files, enter a password, and encrypt them all in one step.
 For the strongest protection, encrypt each sensitive image individually with a different password — that way, compromising one password does not expose the others.

 What happens if I type the wrong password?